Stop guessing.

 What happens behind the scenes

-When you launch a run, EigenPrompt doesn't randomly rewrite your prompt.
+When you launch a run, EigenPrompt doesn't just randomly rewrite your prompt.
 It uses a multi-strategy optimization loop that learns from each iteration:

 Baseline evaluation